Staňkov (Domažlice District)

 Staňkov (/cs/; Stankau) is a town in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 3,400 inhabitants.
+The town is located on the Radbuza River in the Plasy Uplands.
+The most important monument of Staňkov is the Church of Saint James the Great.

 Administrative division

 Staňkov consists of five municipal parts (in brackets population according to the 2021 census):